Free School Meals (Children over the age of 16) Bill

 Description

 The Free School Meals (Children over the age of 16) Bill amends the Education Act 1996.
-Specifically, it adds "or general further education and sixth form college" to the list of institutions eligible for government funding to provide meals under section 512.
-This ensures that students aged 16 and over attending colleges receive the same access to free school meals as their younger peers in other educational settings.
+Specifically, it adds "or general further education and sixth form college" to the list of institutions where free school meals are provided under Section 512.
+This ensures that students aged 16 and over in colleges receive the same meal provision as their peers in other educational settings.

 Government Spending